 The District owns one water plant.
-The water plant consists of a 1,500 gallon per minute ("gpm") well, a hydropneumatic tank with capacity of 15,000 gallons, a 125,000 gallon ground storage tank, and 3,300 gpm of booster pump capacity.
-According to the Engineer, the water plant is currently capable of serving 625 equivalent single-family connections ("esfc").
+The water plant consists of a 1,500 gallon per minute ("gpm") well, two 15,000 gallon hydropneumatics tanks, two 125,000 gallon ground storage tanks, and 4,800 gpm of booster pump capacity.
+According to the Engineer, the water plant is currently capable of serving 1,250 equivalent single-family connections ("esfc").
 In addition, the District has an emergency water supply interconnect with neighboring Brazoria County Municipal Utility District No. 25.